Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 out of Jericho" when Blind Bartimaeus pleaded with Him to heal his

 blindness.
-The same story in the Gospel according to Matthew reads, "they departed from Jericho".
-So far no contradictions here.
-But the same story in the
+The same story in the Gospel according to Matthew reads, "they

-the ancient trade routes from the East.
-As you know, the city of Jericho was
+ancient trade routes from the East.
+As you know, the city of Jericho was the

-land where the old city of Jericho stood,
+the old city of Jericho stood,

 Jos 6:26 And Joshua